Sati (practice): Current situation

-Scholars debate whether these rare reports of sati suicide by widows are related to culture or are examples of mental illness and suicide.
+Scholars debate whether these rare reports of sati by widows are related to culture or are examples of mental illness and suicide.
 In the case of Roop Kanwar, Dinesh Bhugra states that there is a possibility that the suicides could be triggered by "a state of depersonalization as a result of severe bereavement", then adds that it is unlikely that Kanwar had mental illness and culture likely played a role.
 However, Colucci and Lester state that none of the women reported by media to have committed sati had been given a psychiatric evaluation before their sati suicide and thus there is no objective data to ascertain if culture or mental illness was the primary driver behind their suicide.
 Inamdar, Oberfield and Darrell state that the women who commit sati are often "childless or old and face miserable impoverished lives" which combined with great stress from the loss of the only personal support may be the cause of a widow's suicide.

+Bride burning is a related social and criminal issue seen from the early 20th century onwards, involving the deaths of women in India by intentionally set fires, the numbers of which far overshadow similar incidents involving men.

+As of 2020, at least 250 sati temples existed in India in which prayer ceremonies, or pujas, were performed to glorify the goddess Sati; prayers were also performed to the practice of a wife immolating herself alive on a deceased husband's funeral pyre.